Helloooooo, summer and sunshine and never-ending pool days! ☀️

 As the weather gets warmer, your readers will definitely be on the hunt for some new summer salad recipes to try out.

-I don’t know about you, but I’m always craving fresh, flavor-packed salads this time of year.
-From strawberry and pecan salad with a drizzle of balsamic to panzanella salad bursting with fresh, juicy tomatoes, I love it all!
+I don’t know about you, but we’re always craving fresh, flavor-packed salads this time of year.
+From strawberry and pecan salad with a drizzle of balsamic to Panzanella salad bursting with fresh, juicy tomatoes, what’s not to love!

-And while you’re testing out all the salad recipes, don’t forget about the non-traditional ones: loaded potato salads, light and delicious pasta salads, or even Snickers salad (where are my fellow Midwesterners at?).
+And while you’re testing out all the salad recipes, don’t forget about the non-traditional ones: loaded potato salads, light and delicious pasta salads, or even a pizza salad!

 Let’s give salad its moment in the spotlight this summer! ⭐️